VenturianTome/VenturianTome/src/5.Characters/Johnny_Ghost.md

 ## | Other Trivia
 - He has a college education \[23:15 - *Paranormal Ghost Hunting*]
 - Ghost says he likes the colour red, but doesn't know why he likes it so much \[2:40 - *Haunted By Batman*]
+- He has seen all of time and space twice \(what is, what will be, what currently is, what isn't, and what was) \[9:26 - *Big Dragon Mod* / 12:41 - *Tom and Jerry!*]
 - He has above normal intelligence \[1:33 - *Scary Ghost HUNT Horror Map (Pt.2)*]
+- He sometimes looks for himself because he's a little conceited \[0:50 - *Tom and Jerry!*]
+- When Ghost was little, he had a horrible night where he was up late watching Tom and Jerry and got struck by lightning \(it hit the roof of the house, ran down one of the wires, in through the couch, across his shirt and right up his nose) which struck his brain right in the cortex that only controls the memories of Tom and Jerry \[8:03 - Tom and Jerry!*]
+- He thinks the way to get out of a dream is to stick your finger in a toaster \[12:08 - *Tom and Jerry!*]
+- He has the pinching strength of a crab; his pinch can cause actual damage \[12:18 - *Tom and Jerry!*]
 - He has met Miraak \[5:08 - *Medieval Mod*]
 - He loves boats \[6:41 / 8:50 - *Medieval Mod*]
+- He can pretend to be a prop and it will work because he plays Prop Hunt so often \[6:14 - *Creating A YouTube Channel*]
+- Ghost has a YouTube channel called LegitGhostHunter; he uploads Call of Duty let's plays \[6:54 - *Creating A YouTube Channel*]
 - Ghost has a crowbar in his satchel/man-purse \[2:33 - *Scary & Funny Horror Investigation*]
 - Ghost's favourite politician is Average Joe \[7:13 - *Scary & Funny Horror Investigation*]
 - He has walked off a crossbow arrow stuck through his abdomen \[12:28 - *Puppy Monkey Baby*]